MitchellStride/Quadcopter/README.md

 <br>
 <img src="{{ "/pictures/gogglepics.jpg?raw=true" | prepend: site.baseurl }}" />
 <br>
-From testing one thing I will have to implement in the next revision is extending the length of the headset screen from my face.
+From testing, I realized one thing I will have to implement in the next revision is extending the length of the headset screen from my face.
 <br><a href="http://copterwars.com/blog/?p=64">Idea Source for Headset</a>